 · Stepped in when Miyoko’s was sued by a misguided attorney who filed a consumer deception class action for the company’s butter labeling.
 Simon was able to convince the attorney to drop the case.

-· Taken on the State of California through legal representation of numerous plant-based dairy brands that have been harassed by regulators doing the bidding of the powerful dairy lobby.
-Simon continues to support Miyoko’s ongoing First Amendment lawsuit against the state of , for example. by filing expert declarations.
+· Took on the State of California through legal representation of numerous plant-based dairy brands that have been harassed by regulators doing the bidding of the powerful dairy lobby.
+Simon continues to support Miyoko’s ongoing First Amendment lawsuit against the state of by filing expert declarations.